 So get ready to treat yourself to some of our favorite meals out of the 72 Michelin-starred restaurants in New York—you'll be glad you did.

 The Rating: "Exceptional cuisine, worth a special journey," notes the Michelin guide.
-Currently, there are five restaurants in New York City that hold three stars.
+As of 2019, there are five restaurants in New York City that hold three stars.

 What Michelin Says: "Like a wild mushroom after spring rain, Chef César Ramirez's new home for his incomparable Chef’s Table has sprung up in Hell's Kitchen, seemingly overnight."